Zinbo/software-dev-repository/content/posts/Algorithms/index.md

 ## Insertion Sort
 - For each `i` from 0 to `N-1`, exchange `a[i]` with entries that are larger in `a[i]` to `a[0]`.
-- As the index travels from left to right the entries to the left of u are in sorted order.
+- As the index travels from left to right the entries to the left of `u` are in sorted order.
-- This algorithm is much faster array is in order or nearly in order.
+- This algorithm is much faster if array is in order or nearly in order.

 ```java
 public class  Insertion {